 In our previous article, we have discussed how to calculate dividend per share and the difference between DPS & EPS.
-In this article, we will be discussing dividend payout ratio and what DPR tells you.
+In this article, we will be discussing how to calculate dividend payout ratio and what DPR tells you.

-The ratio of earnings paid out to shareholders as a dividend relative to the net profit of the company is calculated as dividend payout ratio.
+The ratio of earnings paid out to shareholders as a dividend relative to the net profit of the company is calculated as dividend payout ratio or DPR.
 In other words, it’s a percentage of earnings paid to shareholders as a dividend, therefore it’s also referred to as the payout ratio.

-Dividend Payout Ratio or DPR = Dividends / Net Income
+Dividend Payout Ratio or DPR = Dividends paid / Net Income

 1 – Retention ratio

-Dividend Payout Ratio or DPR will let you know how much money a company is returning or gives back to shareholders, versus how much profit has been kept for expansion, for repayment of debt and as a cash reserve.
+Dividend Payout Ratio or DPR will let you know how much profit a company is returning or giving back to shareholders, versus how much profit has been kept for expansion, for repayment of debt and as a cash reserve.

-If a company has zero payout ratio then you can conclude that it has not paid a dividend and retained 100% of profit.
+If a company has zero payout ratio then you can conclude, it has not paid dividend and retained 100% of net profit.

-A high Payout Ratio means the company is reinvesting less amount of profit in future growth which will result in less capital gain in future periods.
-Similarly, low DPR means, company is planning to reinvest higher amount of profit for future growth.
+A high Payout Ratio means the company is reinvesting less amount of profit for future growth which will result in less capital gain in future periods.
+Similarly, low DPR means, company is planning to reinvest a higher amount of profit for future growth.

-If you are an income-oriented investor and do not prefer capital growth then dividend payout ratio should be a closely-watched financial measure.
-An investor seeking capital growth may prefer companies with low payout ratio.
+If you are an income-oriented investor and do not prefer capital growth, dividend payout ratio should be a closely-watched financial measure.
+An investor seeking capital growth may prefer companies with low payout ratios.

 As a part of dividend investing strategy, some investors prefer to consider dividend Payout Ratio to know whether to invest in a company that pays out high dividends versus a profitable company that has high growth potentials with less payout.

-You can get details of total dividends paid, EPS and company’s net income from the reported financial statement.
+You can get details of total dividends paid, EPS and company’s net income from the reported financial statements.

 Apart from the dividend payout ratio, you should also consider the following to assess whether a stock is fundamentally sound for your long-term investment.